Interactive art: History

-A hybrid emerging discipline drawing on the combined interests of specific artists and architects has been created in the last 10–15 years.
-Disciplinary boundaries have blurred, and significant number of architects and interactive designers have joined electronic artists in the creation of new, custom-designed interfaces and evolutions in techniques for obtaining user input (such as dog vision, alternative sensors, voice analysis, etc.); forms and tools for information display (such as video projection, lasers, robotic and mechatronic actuators, led lighting etc.); modes for human-human and human-machine communication (through the Internet and other telecommunications networks); and to the development of social contexts for interactive systems (such as utilitarian tools, formal experiments, games and entertainment, social critique, and political liberation).
+A hybrid discipline drawing on the combined interests of specific artists and architects has emerged.
+Disciplinary boundaries have blurred, and a number of architects and interactive designers have joined electronic artists in the creation of new, custom-designed interfaces and evolutions in techniques for obtaining user input (such as dog vision, alternative sensors and voice analysis); forms and tools for information display (such as video projection, lasers, robotic & mechatronic actuators and led lighting); modes for human-human and human-machine communication (through the Internet and other telecommunications networks); and to the development of social contexts for interactive systems (such as utilitarian tools, formal experiments, games and entertainment, social critique, and political liberation).

 Forms

 Maurizio Bolognini, Collective Intelligence Machines series (CIMs, from 2000): interactive installations using the mobile phone network and participation technologies taken from e-democracy.

 There are many different forms of interactive art.
 Such forms range from interactive dance, music, and even drama.
 New technology, primarily computer systems and computer technology, have enabled a new class of interactive art.
 Examples of such interactive art are installation art, interactive architecture, interactive film, and interactive storytelling.
 Since there is a presumed participant or agent in interactivity, interactive art has a deep connection with performance art.